renovatebot/renovate/docs/usage/self-hosted-configuration.md

 - `hermit`: Uses the [Hermit](https://github.com/cashapp/hermit) tool installation approach.

 Starting in v36, Renovate's default Docker image (previously referred to as the "slim" image) uses `binarySource=install` while the "full" Docker image uses `binarySource=global`.
-If you are running Renovate in an environment where runtime download and install of tools is not possible then you should use the "full" image.
+If you're running Renovate in an environment where runtime download and install of tools is not possible then you should use the "full" image.

-If you are building your own Renovate image, e.g. by installing Renovate using `npm`, then you will need to ensure that all necessary tools are installed globally before running Renovate so that `binarySource=global` will work.
+If you're building your own Renovate image, e.g. by installing Renovate using `npm`, then you'll need to ensure that all necessary tools are installed globally before running Renovate so that `binarySource=global` will work.

 The `binarySource=docker` approach should not be necessary in most cases now and `binarySource=install` is recommended instead.
 If you have a use case where you cannot use `binarySource=install` but can use `binarySource=docker` then please share it in a GitHub Discussion so that the maintainers can understand it.